adbcefg014/fyp-complete-sensor-argon-node/README.md

 Main Supervisor:	Asst Prof Li King Ho, Holden

+Forked and continued from previous milestone at https://github.com/adbcefg014/fyp-argon-sensors

 ## Welcome to your project!

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for sensor-node.